lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - Two curved short blades with raven feathers extending from the hilts.
 - A pair of [sai](<https://en.wikipedia.org/wiki/Sai_(weapon)>) for non-lethal combat.

+### Tattoos

+- All stick and poke
+	- Teardrop under right eye
+	- Right arm
+		- Mark of the Resistance on the inside of forearm
+		- Hands of Ilmater across shoulder
+	- Left arm
+		- Mark of the Sailor across shoulder

 ## Voice